Notice 22 Aug 2025 regulatory compliance, healthcare, fda, medical devices, dental, premarket notification, animal studies

 Learn More

-Rule 26 Jun 2025 regulatory compliance, fda, radiation protection, medical devices, x-rays, radiology, x-ray
+Rule 21 Aug 2025 regulatory compliance, healthcare, fda, medical devices, orthopedic instruments

-The Food and Drug Administration (FDA, the Agency, or we) is classifying the cream for x-ray attenuation into class II (special controls).
-The special controls that apply to the device type are identified in this order and will be part of the codified language for the cream for x-ray attenuation's classification.
-We are taking this action because we have determined that classifying the device into class II (special controls) will provide a reasonable assurance of safety and effectiveness of the device.
+The Food and Drug Administration (FDA, the Agency, or we) is classifying orthopedic manual surgical instrumentation for use with non-fusion spinous process spacer devices into class II (special controls).
+The special controls that apply to the device type are identified in this order and will be part of the codified language for classification of orthopedic manual surgical instrumentation for use with non-fusion spinous process spacer devices.
+We are taking this action because we have determined that classifying the device into class II will provide a reasonable assurance of safety and effectiveness of the device.
 We believe this action will also enhance patients' access to beneficial innovative devices, in part by reducing regulatory burdens.

 Learn More